-Statement of Estimated Fund Performance
+Statement of estimated NZ Super Fund performance

-Te Tauākī e Whakatau Tata ana i te Tupu o te Tahua
+Te Tauaki e Whakatau Tata ana i te Tupu o te Tahua

-Predicting short-term financial market returns with any useful accuracy over such a near-term horizon is impossible.
-We therefore show our long-term, or equilibrium, expectations for the Reference Portfolio return (see our 2021-2026 Statement of Intent for more information about the Reference Portfolio).
+Predicting short-term financial market returns with any useful accuracy over a near-term horizon is impossible.
+We therefore show our long-term, or equilibrium, expectations for the Reference Portfolio return (see our Annual Report for more information about the Reference Portfolio).

-To that we add our expectations of returns from value-added activities to arrive at the mid-point for the actual Fund.
+To that we add our expectations of returns from value-added activities to arrive at the mid-point for the actual NZ Super Fund.
 This is shown in the table below.
-We note that given the volatility of returns there is a range of possible return outcomes around these estimates.
+We note that given the volatility of returns, there is a range of possible return outcomes around these estimates.

+COMPONENT OF RETURN

+RISK-FREE RATE

+EXCESS RETURN AFTER COSTS

-EXCESS RETURN REWARD FOR VALUE-COMPONENT OF RETURN RISK-FREE RATE AFTER COSTS ADDING ACTIVITIES (which is the reward for taking market risk above cash or the risk-free rate) Our estimate of the We define the reward for Our estimate of the return The expected value of our estimated range for the equilibrium return on market risk as the margin from the investment 90-day Treasury Bills. between the risk-free rate activities we undertake to Fund's return over the next and the return that would add value.
-We summarise year is 7.8%.
-EXPLANATION those activities as part of be generated on the our explanation of the Reference Portfolio (after assumed costs of 0.23%).
-Reference Portfolio in our Statement of Intent.
+REWARD FOR VALUE-ADDING ACTIVITIES

+taking market risk above cash or the risk-free rate)

+Our estimate of the equilibrium return on 90-day Treasury Bills.

+We define the reward for market risk as the margin between the risk-free rate and the return that would be generated on the Reference Portfolio (after assumed costs of 0.23%).

 Although the estimates of market risk vary over time, we provide the equilibrium, or long term, expectation of the rewards for market risk on the Reference Portfolio.

+Our estimate of the return from the investment activities we undertake to add value over and above the Reference Portfolio.

+The expected value of our estimated range for the NZ Super Fund's return over the next year is 7.8%.

+EXPLANATION

-What are the key risks to the NZ Super Fund's performance in 2021/22 and how are we managing them?
+What are the key risks to the NZ Super Fund's performance in 2023/24 and how are we managing them?

-He aha ngā tūraru matua ka pā pea kit e tupu o te Tahua I te tau 2021 me te tau 2022, ā, e pēwhea ana tā mātou noho takatū ki era?
+He aha ngā tūraru matua ka pā pea kit e tupu o te Tahua I te tau 2023 me te tau 2024, ā, e pēwhea ana tā mātou noho takatū ki era?